Workshop

 Founder of Writing Well, Trainer, Advisor and Professional Engineer

 Beth believes writing well is worth it!
-As an engineer turned technical communicator, she helps scientists and engineers simplify complex information and deliver messages that readers can understand.
+She believes that what we write as technical people is just as important as the technical work that we do.
+As an engineer turned technical communicator, Beth helps scientists and engineers simplify complex information and deliver documents readers can understand.
 She loves to teach technical people how to write effective documents and encourages them to think differently about their writing.
-Beth’s technical writing coaching provides both a career development opportunity and support on documents that matter.
 Before starting her business, Writing Well Technical Communications, Beth worked in both the private and the public sectors.
-Recently, she was the subject matter expert for ECO Canada’s Technical Writing Essentials online course.
-Beth is also a guest lecturer at the University of Guelph School of Engineering.
-She communicates why writing clear technical documents is important and teaches the students how they can begin writing with purpose.
+She was the subject matter expert for ECO Canada’s Technical Writing Essentials online course.
+Beth has over 30 years of experience in environmental engineering and business and works with many consulting sectors, including civil, water resources, environmental, transportation, structural, and electrical engineering, as well as the forestry, ecological, geomorphic, environmental, and sustainability sectors.
 Beth has been a Professional Engineer in Ontario since 1993.
 She earned a Master of Business Administration from Wilfred Laurier University in 1997 and a Certificate in Technical Communication from Simon Fraser University in 2016.

 • Define reader-centric communication and why it is important.